Last Updated on June 19, 2025 by George Pavlopoulos

 Grimmwelt Kassel: Museum photos & Brothers Grimm facts

 Located not far away from the city center, the Grimmwelt Kassel presents the work of Jacob and Wilhelm Grimm.
-The Grimm World Museum offers a unique insight into the lives of the famous brothers combining artifacts, artworks, and installations in an interactive way.
+The Grimm World Museum offers a unique insight into the lives of the famous brothers, combining artifacts, artworks, and installations in an interactive way.

-So, let’s figure out what makes this museum unique and also more some facts about the famous duo.
+So, let’s figure out what makes this museum unique and also some facts about the famous duo.

 The Brothers Grimm weren’t born in Kassel

 Kassel was not the hometown of the Grimms.
 Jacob and Wilhelm Grimm were actually born in Hanau.
 Jacob Grimm was born in 1785, and Wilhelm was born in 1786.
 A couple of years later, in 1791, the Grimm family moved to the nearby town of Steinau.
-Their father, Philipp Grimm, was appointed a job as a jurist, and the Grimms enjoyed a good life in Steinau.
+Their father, Philipp Grimm, was appointed to a job as a jurist, and the Grimms enjoyed a good life in Steinau.
 However, the happy childhood of the Brothers Grimm was interrupted tragically.

-In 1796 Philipp Grimm died of pneumonia, and this caused great poverty to the family.
+In 1796, Philipp Grimm died of pneumonia, and this caused great poverty to the family.
 Two years later, in 1798, Jacob and Wilhelm Grimm left Steinau and relocated to Kassel.
 Their aunt paid for their studies, and the brothers spent more than 25 years in Kassel.

 Social injustice shaped their characters